 Caavo is a home theater hub and universal remote that is celebrated because it is a groundbreaking and reliable product that has efficient customer support.
 A quick look at Caavo’s reviews on Amazon shows how people rave about it, which is a solid indicator of a product that would take the market by storm.

 “This is the best product ever, and leaves you wondering how you could have possibly existed without it,” said Sudhir Agarwal, CEO of Everise.
 “When we held our client summit recently, we gave every attendee a Caavo of their own, and as good as the summit was, when I talk to people who were there, what they want to talk about is their Caavo.”

-In 2017, Caavo tapped Trusource Labs, an Everise Company, to manage customer support.
+In 2017, Caavo tapped Trusource Labs, since rebranded as Everise PX, to manage customer support.
 And in 2018, the customer support shifted from voice and email to purely online chat and email, thinking chat support would be much more efficient since agents can handle multiple chat interactions at a time compared to voice calls.

 The results have been impressive.

 Everise uses two reliable measures of success: abandonment rate, which is how often customers terminates a session before it begins; and customer satisfaction score, which is how positively a customer rates a customer support session in a survey conducted afterward.

 Everise found that while abandon rates could be as high as 8%, a common occurrence among voice callers, it significantly changed when Caavo made the switch to chat support.
 An average of 2% that reached a surprising 0% in March and April happened.
 These are extremely low numbers and suggest that Caavo customers are getting the right support at the right time.

 Meanwhile, customer satisfaction scores 95%, which sound unreal for the smart devices industry, where learning curves are often steep.
 Thus, Caavo customers gets satisfied by interacting with “an actual human” while Caavo benefits from a more efficient means of customer support.